NHS Ethics Approval

 Research involving the NHS, including patients, carers or data may require ethical approval from an NHS Research Ethics Committee (REC).
 Application for NHS REC is via the Integrated Research Application System (IRAS) and is coordinated by the Health Research Authority (HRA), so you only need to submit one application.

 If you are unsure as to whether your research requires NHS REC approval, the HRA have provided a useful decision tool which determines whether or not NHS REC approval is required.

 Please note the decision tool only confirms whether NHS REC is required or NOT; you may need other approvals such as HRA and HCRW Approval (see below) or CAG Approval (access to identifiable data without patient consent).

-HRA Approval is for all project-based research that involves NHS organisations in England where the NHS organisation has a duty of care to participants, either as patients/service users or NHS staff/volunteers.
+HRA and HCRW Approval is for all project-based research that involves NHS organisations in England and Wales where the NHS organisation has a duty of care to participants, either as patients/service users or NHS staff*/volunteers.

 If you are unsure as to whether your project is classed as research and therefore requires HRA and HCRW approval, they have provided this useful decision tool, or alternatively you can contact the HRA for advice via email – HRA.Queries@nhs.net.

 Policies and IRAS